inspirelab-site/inspirelab.umd.edu/_members/ali-fayyaz.md

   # cv:
   # faculty-page:
 ---
-Ali is a first-year graduate student in Biophysics at the University of Maryland, College Park.
-He studied physics in undergrad, during which time he pivoted toward computational biophysics and worked on applying reinforcement learning to a model of a microswimmer in low-Reylonds.
-He is interested in computational neuroscience and joined the INSPIRE Lab in Feb 2025.
-In his free time, he enjoys good music, movies, and exploring new places.
+Ali was a first-year graduate student in Biophysics at the University of Maryland, College Park.
+He studied physics as an undergraduate, where he developed an interest in computational biophysics and worked on applying reinforcement learning to a model of a microswimmer in low-Reynolds-number environments.
+Drawn to computational neuroscience, he joined the INSPIRE Lab as a PhD rotational student from February to April 2025.
+Outside of academics, Ali enjoys music, movies, and exploring new places.